daniel-ji/cse15l-lab-reports/lab3/lab3report.md

 Note: Before running these commands, globstar was enabled, which is why the `**` is used in the commands.
 Globstar is a bash option that allows for recursive globbing.
 For example, `**/*.java` will match all files with the `.java` extension in the current directory and all subdirectories.
 It was enabled with the command `shopt -s globstar`.

-Note: I did not use ChatGPT for this assignment, but I did explore Github Copilot.
-It was helpful for auto-completing sections of text of this report, and I would definitely use it again.

 ***

 ### Command Line Option 1: `grep -c`